codewp/easy-sale-badges-for-woocommerce/readme.txt

 = 3.11.0 =
 * Fixed an issue with product labels and badges on the product gallery page.
+* Fixed the CSS styling for buttons on the notification bar.
 * Compatibility with WooCommerce 9.4.3

 = 3.10.0 =